The Simplicate REST API

 q[name]=Alice&q[email]=*gmail.com

-Use case: Search for all entries in 'name
+Use case: Search for all entries in 'name' that have 'Alice' OR values in 'email' that end with 'gmail.com'

 q[name]=Alice&q[or][email]=*gmail.com&limit=10&sort=name